 As part of the exchanges between the board and the patentee during a re-examination proceeding the patentee may make submissions orally and/or in writing.
 Oral submissions may be conducted in person, via teleconference or via videoconference, at the option of the patentee.

 Pursuant to subsection 48.3(3) of the Patent Act, the second stage of re-examination must be completed within twelve months.

 The determinations of a re-examination board are functionally equivalent to a decision of the Commissioner of Patents under section 40 of the Patent Act.
-They are in essence a re-determination of the validity of the claims of the patent, Footnote 24 although within the particular circumstances set out in section 48 of the Patent Act.
+They are in essence a re-determination of the validity of the claims of the patent, Footnote 24 although within the particular circumstances set out in sections 48.1 to 48.5 of the Patent Act.